-There are 24 bidirectional input/output lines in the micro-controller, labeled from PA to PC, which are mapped to the data memory of [12H], [14H], [16H] respectively.
+There are 8 bidirectional input/output lines (PA) in the microcontroller, which are mapped to the data memory of [12H] respectively.
 All of these I/O ports can be used for input and output operations.
-For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H, 14H, 16H).
-For output operation, all the data is latched and remains unchanged until the output latch is rewritten.
+For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H).
+For output operation, all the data is latched and remains unchanged until the output latch is rewritten

-Each I/O line has its own control register (PAC, PBC, PCC) to control the input/output configuration.
-With this control register, CMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically (i.e. on-the-fly) under software control.
+Each I/O line has its own control register (PAC) to control the input/output configuration.
+With this control register, CMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically (i.e., on-the-fly) under software control.
 To function as an input, the corresponding latch of the control register must write "1".
 The input source also depends on the control register.
 If the control register bit is "1" the input will read the pad state.
 If the control register bit is "0" the contents of the latches will move to the internal bus.
 The latter is possible in the "Read-modify-write" instruction.
 For output function, CMOS configurations can be selected.
-These control registers are mapped to locations 13H, 15H, 17H.
+The control register is mapped to location 13H.

-After a chip reset, these input/output lines remain at high levels or floating state (depending on the pull-high options).
-Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H, 16H) instructions.
+After a chip reset, these input/output lines remain at high levels or in a floating state (depending on the pull-high/low options).
+Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H) instructions.